To determine whether a private actor acts under color of

 of his own choosing.”
 Id. at 44.
 The Court held, “Contracting

-out prison medical care does not relieve the State of its constitutional duty to provide adequate medical treatment
+out prison medical care does not relieve the State of

 to those in its custody, and it does not deprive the State’s prisoners of the means to vindicate their Eighth Amendment